 You’ve made it to your new home, and you’re sitting on the front porch waiting for the movers to show up.
 Only, when they do, your boxes are soaking wet because the truck had a hole in its roof and drove straight through a rainstorm.
 Or, maybe your favorite dishes arrive in shambles.
-Either way, realizing you have to replace your stuff takes the wind right out of your excited sails.
+Either way, realizing you have to replace your stuff takes the wind right out of your sails.

 Coverage offered by movers:

 Federal law requires moving companies to offer a few types of coverage for your items, but this is not insurance.
 Instead, this type of protection is called valuation coverage.
 There are two types:

 This coverage is free of charge, and forces movers to reimburse you for a percentage of your belongings if they are damaged or lost.
 However, the moving company is only liable for 60 cents per pound.
 So, if your fancy tablet that costs $1,100 but only weighs 2 pounds gets ruined, you’ll only receive $1.20 for it.
 Not a great deal.

 This type of coverage must be offered by interstate movers, and it often costs extra to obtain.
 It ensures that, if your item is ruined in transit, the company must refund you based on the current value of the property.
 This is better than released value, but you may not get a figure that you deem fair, depending on how the company determines the current value.

 If you have a lot on the line, you may want to get separate, third-party moving insurance.
 This will supplement the coverage mandated by the moving company, and it will also cover items you move yourself.
 If you only have coverage through your moving truck, anything that gets stolen out of your own car would have to go through your auto insurance.
-Third-party moving insurance is often called “relocation insurance,” and is typically priced at 1% to 2% of the value of all items being covered.
+Third-party moving insurance is known as “relocation insurance,” and is typically priced at 1% to 2% of the value of all items being covered.
 In some cases, your movers will be able to offer an extended insurance plan that costs about the same.

 Homeowners and renters insurance: